-Pursuant to the Advisory Agreement and Sub-Advisory Agreement, the Company is required to pay or reimburse the Advisors for administrative services expenses, which include all costs and expenses related to the day-to-day administration and management of the Company not related to advisory services.
-For the six months ended June 30, 2014 and June 30, 2013, the Company incurred, and the Advisers waived the reimbursement of, administrative services expenses of approximately \$714,000 and \$455,000 respectively.
-For the three months ended June 30, 2014 and June 30, 2013 the Company incurred, and the Advisers waived reimbursement of, administrative services expenses of approximately \$385,000 and \$222,000, respectively.
+Pursuant to the Advisory Agreement and Sub-Advisory Agreement, the Company is required to pay or reimburse the Advisers for administrative services expenses, which include all costs and expenses related to the day-to-day administration and management of the Company not related to advisory services.
+For the nine months ended September 30, 2014 and September 30, 2013, the Company incurred, and the Advisers waived the reimbursement of, administrative services expenses of approximately\$1.1 million and \$689,000 respectively.
+For the three months ended September 30, 2014 and September 30, 2013, the Company incurred, and the Advisers waived the reimbursement of, administrative services expenses of approximately \$371,000 and \$234,000, respectively.
 The Advisers have agreed to waive the reimbursement of administrative services expenses through December 31, 2014.
+The waiver of the reimbursement of administrative services expenses is not subject to future reimbursement.

-On November 11, 2013, the Company entered into an Expense Support and Conditional Reimbursement Agreement (the "Reimbursement Agreement") with the Adviser.
-Under the Reimbursement Agreement, until December 31, 2013 or a prior date mutually agreed to by both parties, the Adviser agreed to pay to the Company up to 100% of the Company's operating expenses (the "Expense Support Payment").
+On November 11, 2013, the Company entered into an Expense Support and Conditional Reimbursement Agreement (the "2013 Expense Reimbursement Agreement") with the Adviser.
+Under the 2013 Expense Reimbursement Agreement, until December 31, 2013 or a prior date mutually agreed to by both parties, the Adviser agreed to pay to the Company up to 100% of the Company's operating expenses (the "Expense Support Payment").
 Operating expenses are defined as 2013 third party operating costs and expenses incurred by the Company under generally accepted accounting principles for investment management companies.
-Any Expense Support Payments paid by the Adviser are subject to conditional reimbursement by the Company upon a determination by the board of directors of the Company that the Company has achieved a reasonable level of expenses relative to its investment income.
+Any Expense Support Payments paid by the Adviser are subject to conditional reimbursement by the Company upon a determination by the board of directors of the Company has achieved a reasonable level of expenses relative to its investment income.
 Any repayment of Expense Support Payments will be made within a period not to exceed three years from the date each respective Expense Support Payment is determined.
-The Reimbursement Agreement may be terminated by the Company at any time, and shall automatically terminate upon termination of the Advisory Agreement, or upon liquidation or dissolution of the Company.
-Pursuant to the terms of the Reimbursement Agreement, for the year ended December 31, 2013, the Adviser paid the Company \$153,000.
+Pursuant to the terms of the 2013 Expense Reimbursement Agreement, for the year ended December 31, 2013, the Adviser made an Expense Support Payment to the Company of \$153,000.

-On December 30, 2013, the Company and the Adviser agreed to an Expense Support and Conditional Reimbursement Agreement (the "Expense Reimbursement Agreement").
-Under the Expense Reimbursement Agreement, until March 31, 2014 or a prior date mutually agreed to by both parties, the Adviser, at its sole discretion, will pay to the Company up to 100% of the Company's operating expenses (the "Expense Support Payment") in order for the Company to achieve a reasonable level of expenses relative to its investment income (the "Operating Expense Objective").
-Under the Expense Reimbursement Agreement, operating expenses are defined as third party operating costs and expenses incurred by the Company between January 1, 2014 and March 31, 2014 under generally accepted accounting principles for investment management companies.
-The Expense Reimbursement Agreement Agreement requires a mandatory reimbursement of any Expense Support Payment to the extent that the Company exceeds the Operating Expense Objective during the year ending December 31, 2014 (a "Mandatory Reimbursement Payment").
-Any Mandatory Reimbursement Payment under the Expense Reimbursement Agreement will be determined by the Adviser and the Company and will not be subject to Board approval.
-To the extent that any portion of the Expense Support Payments remains unreimbursed after the Company has made any Mandatory Reimbursement Payments, the

-Board, in its discretion, may approve the repayment of such unreimbursed outstanding Expense Support Payments upon a determination by the Board that the Company has achieved the Operating Expense Objective during any calendar quarter (a "Conditional Reimbursement Payment").
-Under the Expense Reimbursement Agreement, any unreimbursed Expense Support Payments may be reimbursed by the Company within a period not to exceed three years from the date each respective Expense Support Payment is determined, but only after any outstanding Expense Support Payment amounts have been reimbursed under that certain Expense Support and Conditional Reimbursement Agreement, dated as of November 11, 2013, by and between the Company and the Adviser.
-Any Expense Support Payments that remain unreimbursed three years after such payment is determined will be considered permanently waived.
-The Expense Reimbursement Agreement may be terminated by the Company at any time, and shall automatically terminate upon termination of the Advisory Agreement or upon liquidation or dissolution of the Company.
-On March 31, 2014, the Expense Reimbursement Agreement was extended through June 30, 2014, and further extended on June 30, 2014 through September 30, 2014.
+On December 30, 2013, the Company and the Adviser agreed to an Expense Support and Conditional Reimbursement Agreement, which was subsequently amended on March 31, 2014, June 30, 2014 and September 30, 2014 (as amended, the "2014 Expense Reimbursement Agreement").
+Under the 2014 Expense Reimbursement Agreement, until December 31, 2014 or a prior date mutually agreed to by both parties, the Adviser, at its sole discretion, will pay to the Company up to 100% of the Company's operating expenses, (an "Expense Support Payment"), in order for the Company to achieve a reasonable level of expenses relative to its investment income (the "Operating Expense Objective").
+Under the 2014 Expense Reimbursement Agreement, operating expenses are defined as third party operating costs and expenses incurred by the Company between January 1, 2014, and December 31, 2014, under generally accepted accounting principles for investment management companies.
+The Board, in its discretion, may approve the repayment of unreimbursed Expense Support Payments (a "Reimbursement Payment") upon a determination by the Board that the Company has achieved the Operating Expense Objective in any quarter following receipt by the Company of an Expense Support Payment.
+Under the 2014 Expense Reimbursement Agreement, any unreimbursed Expense Support Payment may be reimbursed by the Company within a period not to exceed three years from the date each respective Expense Support Payment was determined, but only after any Expense Support Payment will be permanently waived.
+The 2013 Expense Reimbursement Agreement Agreement Agreement and the Company at any time, and shall automatically terminate upon termination of the Advisory Agreement or upon liquidation or dissolution of the Company